-- ALWAYS keep a copy of your submissions as backup in case the one sent to the instructor is lost.
-This is especially important in an online class since (electronic) stuff happens. - When sending an email to the Instructor, write STUDENT or JOUR 2 in all caps in the subject line, along with the subject.
-That way you won't be confused with Spam. - Schedule your time appropriately; I may take up to two working days (M-F) to respond to queries.

-- Don't procrastinate.
+- Always keep a copy of your submissions as backup in case the one posted/sent to the instructor is lost.
+This is especially important in an online/hybrid class since (electronic) stuff happens. - When sending an email to the Instructor, write JOUR 2 in all caps in the subject line, along with the subject.
+That way it won't be confused with spam. - Schedule your time appropriately; I may take up to 24 hours to respond to queries (except during our online "class" or office hours).
+If I don't reply after 24 hours, please feel free to resend your email. - Don't procrastinate.
 Start work early in the week.
 Sometimes the Internet may be down later in the week or you may have some other emergency.
-Plan ahead, especially for the three projects, which are lengthy and require research. - Look ahead at the assignments, and work ahead if you have the time.
+Plan ahead, especially for the Projects and the Research Paper, which are lengthy and require research. - Look ahead at the assignments, and work ahead if you have the time.